 This publication has been authorized by the Board of Trustees for Adams State University.
 The provisions of this publication are not to be regarded as an irrevocable contract between the student and the university.
 The information presented is based on commonly accepted practices at Colorado state colleges, and has been developed for Adams State University.
 The university reserves the right to change any provision or requirement at any time subsequent to the publication of this catalog.

 Colorado’s first federally designated, four-year Hispanic-Serving Institution (HSI), Adams State is proud to have the most diverse student body of the state’s four-year institutions.
-Total minority enrollment is 51 percent, with 38 percent of undergraduate students identifying as Hispanic.
+Total minority enrollment exceeds 50 percent, with almost 40 percent of undergraduate students identifying as Hispanic.
 A third of our students are the first in their families to attend college.

 With about one-third of the student body participating in athletics, the Adams State Grizzlies compete in the NCAA Division II and the Rocky Mountain Athletic Conference (RMAC).
-Adams State also has over 60 student clubs and organizations, including the Adams State Adventure Program, which teaches skills to enjoy the great outdoors.
+Adams State also has a wide variety of student clubs and organizations, including the Adams State Adventure Program, which teaches skills to enjoy the great outdoors.

-The Adams State campus was transformed through $104 million worth of recent improvements.
-An intimate campus with treed-lined walkways, state-of-the-art classrooms and laboratories, supportive programs, and vibrant student life await students at Adams State University.
+An intimate campus with tree-lined walkways, state-of-the-art classrooms and laboratories, supportive programs, and vibrant student life await students at Adams State University.

 Welcome from the President